 Students' use of cell phones, computers and other electronic devices during classes may be regulated according to course policies established by individual instructors.
 Misuse of such devices may subject students to provisions of the Student Code of Conduct relating to disruptive classroom behavior.
 Unsanctioned use of such devices may carry serious penalties, including but not limited to course failure or dismissal from the College.
 Exceptions may apply to students with documented disabilities who may need to use a device as an approved accommodation.

 All students are required to obtain and carry a College photo identification card.
 The ID card is needed to access library and computer center services, and for use with the °ä´Ç±ô±ô±ð²µ±ð’s meal plan.
 It must be presented in College offices in order to receive services.
 Schedule and locations of ID card stations can be found on the College website.
-Replacement cards are available for a cost of $15, effective fall 2023.
-Once the semester begins, registered students without a ÃØÉ«´«Ã½ ID card will be billed a $30 non-compliance fee and will be denied services until the card is obtained.
+Replacement cards are available for a cost of $15.
+Once the semester begins, enrolled students without a ÃØÉ«´«Ã½ ID card will be billed a $30 non-compliance fee and will be denied services until the card is obtained.
 Photographs for ID cards are taken in the following locations:

 Ammerman Campus